Diamonds range from colorless to yellow. Each diamond color grade is assigned a letter starting from D, which is the top grade. The lowest grade is Z.

 According to GIA, fewer than 0.2% of the fluorescent diamonds are “hazy or oily” due to the fluorescence, so that phenomenon is infrequent.
 The fluorescence grade “Negligible” used by AGS (but who cares what AGS calls it, GIA is the gold standard) is the same as “None” by GIA.
 It refers to diamonds that refuse to glow under the blacklight.

 Strong blue fluorescence is thought to enhance a diamond’s appearance in the I to K color range, but this is highly debatable.
 Because diamonds with strong fluorescence are sold at a steep discount, even crystal-clear ones, you get a bargain.

 Buy a fluorescent stone when:

 In countries like Vietnam, Malaysia, and Indonesia, near colorless to faint yellow diamonds with fluorescence are more desirable.

 The Leon Mege exclusive Advanced Neural Diamond Finder utilizes the latest blockchain technology to search globally for the exact diamond based on your specific request.
-The ANDF is a powerful, professional-grade diamond tool that works by analyzing data from several trading platforms, including those accessible by trade members.
+The AND Finder is a powerful, professional-grade diamond tool that works by analyzing data from several trading platforms, including those accessible by trade members.

-We employ proprietary search algorithms and irreplaceable human expertise to compare the multitude of variables in all major databases simultaneously.
+We employ proprietary search algorithms and irreplaceable human expertise to simultaneously compare the multitude of variables in all major databases.
 Get an advantage in the predatory retail environment stacked against consumers looking for the best stone at the best price.

 This search is for diamonds only; you still need to get a quote on a custom-made piece (required) by using the quote request form.

-All Leon Mege natural diamonds are accompanied by GIA certificates.
-We guarantee the lowest wholesale price of any diamond available on the market.
+All Leon Mege natural diamonds are accompanied by authentic GIA certificates.
+We guarantee the lowest wholesale price of any GIA-graded diamond available on the market.